 • Disburse monies and finish instructions

-• Advise you - the escrow company has to remain an impartial, third-party status
+• Tell you what's best - the escrow agent stays a neutral, third-party status

 Mortgage Escrow Account